-Robert Sean Hanlon was a 6’4”, 260-lb, retired, ex-New York cop of Irish descent.
-Sixty seven years old, he remembered details of arrests made thirty years ago but couldn’t remember what he ate for lunch.
+Robert Sean Hanlon was a 6’4”, 260-lb, retired, ex-New York street cop of Irish descent.
+Sixty seven years old, details of arrests made thirty years ago were remembered but he couldn’t recall what had been for lunch.
 In good physical health, his brain had stopped making new memories, making him forgetful.

 Older memories were also gradually fading into a dense fog.

-“I don’t know what I am going to do with him!
-He gets a little worse every day.” she complained, the hopelessness, despair, and resignation easy to pick up in her voice.
+“I don’t know what I’m going to do with him!
+He gets a little worse every day.” she complained, the hopelessness, frustration, and resignation easy to pick up in her voice.

 Bob appeared well-rested physically, if somewhat oblivious.

-Marie was physically and emotionally exhausted, drained, mainly from high stress, little sleep, and less help.
+Marie was physically and emotionally exhausted, drained.
+Shot.

-After over seventy two months of her solo constant care, and a fire, I began making a series of three projected one-hour psychiatric home visits as a Registered Nurse to make a comprehensive evaluation of Bob’s mental and physical status, and make treatment suggestions, with a desire and an intention to maintain him in the home, if possible.
+After over seventy two months of her solo constant care, and a fire, I began making a series of three projected one-hour psychiatric home visits as a Registered Nurse.
+My comprehensive evaluation of Bob’s mental and physical status would include treatment suggestions, with a desire and an intention to maintain him in the home, if possible.